sanju-mandal/AI-Driven-Mock-Interview-Platform/README.md

 **Prerequisites**
 <br>
 <br>
-**Node.js:**&nbsp&nbsp Ensure Node.js is installed on your machine.
+**Node.js:**  Ensure Node.js is installed on your machine.
 <br>
 <br>
-**XAMPP:**&nbsp&nbsp A local server environment that includes MySQL.
+**XAMPP:**  A local server environment that includes MySQL.
 Start the Apache and MySQL services from the XAMPP control panel.
 <br>
 <br>
-**MySQL Database:**&nbsp&nbsp Create a database named interview_db.
+**MySQL Database:**  Create a database named interview_db.
 You will also need a users table to store user information.
 You can use the following SQL command:
 <br>
 <br>
 <br>